 Mweya Safari Lodge

 Mweya Safari Lodge, Queen Elizabeth National Park, Uganda

 Mweya Safari Lodge is located on the ridge of the Mweya peninsula that separates Lake Edward from the Kazinga Channel.
 There are fantastic views over the lake and the channel.
-The 54 rooms are laid out along the ridge in single storey blocks.
+The 54 rooms are laid out along the ridge in single story blocks.
 Each room has a ceiling fan, mosquito nets and en suite bathroom with bath and shower.
 All the rooms have their own private terrace and most look over the Kazinga Channel below.
 The standard rooms are quite simple and the deluxe rooms are of a good standard with air conditioning.
 The suites are even larger with a separate sitting area and there are now also luxury tents.
 The main lodge has a large swimming pool and sundeck with some steps leading down the hill to an observation point where you can sit and watch the animals coming down to the water to drink and the hippos wallowing.
 The dining room serves good food that switches between buffet and a la carte meals.

 Speak to someone